mike10004/csgy6953-fp1/README.md

 Replace `$CHECKPOINT_FILE` with the pathname of the checkpoint file created by the training command.

+Other evaluation configuration parameters may be set with the `-e` or `--eval-config` option.
+For example, to define an alternative beam search strategy, use `--eval-config max_ranks=5,4,3,2,1`.

 ## Results Visualization

 The notebook `dlfp/nb/figures.ipynb` may be used to generate plots of loss curves